manojtvarma/JavaScript-Codes/README.md

 # JavaScript-Codes

-JavaScript Useful APIs codes
-  check cookies enable or not
-  check user is online or offline copy to clipboard ajax code
+JavaScript Useful APIs codes check cookies enable or not, check user is online or offline, copy to clipboard, ajax code.